howl-editor/howl/site/source/doc/api/command.md

 what the `handler` will actually receive.
 The separation of [inputs] and command handlers allows for keeping commands rather simple.
 And since the inputs can be shared, most commands can simply re-use existing inputs.
-As an example, adding another command that works on a file would also use `file` input.
+As an example, adding another command that works on a file would also use the same `file` input.

 _See also_: